Swift-Universe/Swift-Tensor/README.md

 ###### Tensor.swift

-This is a lightweight library written in Swift for working with `Tensor` data.
+This is a super lightweight library written in Swift for working with `Tensor` data.
 It was designed for simplicity and flexibility.
 It offers high flexibility in initializing the `Tensor` instance.
 And it is simple to access the data of `Tensor` instance with Swift's `subscript` feature.
 Many matrix and vector based functions are also provided to do some important specific operations on the data.

 ## Initialization